-James Patrick KELLY, III
+James P. Kelly, III

 Jim Kelly is the Founder and President of Solidarity Center for Law and Justice, P.C., an Atlanta, Georgia-based public interest human rights law firm that promotes the right to education and freedom of religion and expression.
 He authored and filed amicus curiae briefs in the Supreme Court of United States in the cases of Good News Club v.
 Milford Central School (2001), Zelman v.
 Simmons-Harris (2002), Locke v.
 Davey (2004), Graham v.
 Florida (2010), and Espinoza v.
 Montana Department of Revenue (2019) pertaining to educational freedom, religious freedom, freedom of speech, and international law issues.